 In the time of the ascendancy of ancient Rome, it was said that “All roads lead to Rome,” since, politically, economically, socially, militarily, culturally, and artistically speaking, Rome was the centre of the Mediterranean world.
 Hence, it made sense that, at least in the case of paved roads, many of them did eventually lead to Rome, since at the time building roads was a costly, labour-intensive, and time-consuming activity.

 Ever since the death of Ronald Reagan in 2004, there are many Americans who have come to regard him as one of their country’s greatest presidents.
 However, reports of Reagan’s greatness are greatly exaggerated, for the truth is that he, more than any other politician, is responsible for many of the ills that presently afflict their country, whether social, economic, or political.
-If one seeks to trace the origin of these ills, one will find that they inevitably lead back to the policies that were initiated, implemented, confirmed, or intensified during the presidency of Ronald Reagan.
+If one seeks to trace the origin of these ills, one will find that they often lead back to the policies that were initiated, implemented, confirmed, or intensified during the presidency of Ronald Reagan.

 Prior to his political career, Reagan was a Hollywood actor.
 However, he never managed to achieve stardom in this profession, for he was eclipsed by more celebrated and successful actors of his time like Humphrey Bogart, Cary Grant, Gregory Peck, John Wayne, Jimmy Stewart, Gary Cooper, and Henry Fonda.
 In my opinion, had Reagan been able to achieve greater success as an actor, he would have been much less likely to pursue a career in politics later in his life, in part because he could have continued working as an actor, rather than being marginalized once he had passed his prime.